neilt/sweme2/README.md

 This lisp interpreter is derived from [In English](http://knj4484.blogspot.jp/2014/08/lisp-interpreter-implemented-in-185.html "In English") or [In Japanese](http://xavier.hateblo.jp/entry/2014/08/19/003609 "in Japanese")

-It has been modified to improve readability, error reporting, and multiple top level expressions.
+It will be modified to improve readability, handle rational numbers, error reporting, and multiple top level expressions.

 Currently it is working with Xcode Version 7.3.1 (7D1014).

-What This Lisp Interpreter Can Do
+What This Lisp Interpreter can do today:

 - to operate integer values by arithmetic operators
 	`(+ 0 (* 11 22) (- 333 30 3))`